Contract Administration Manager I (Procurement Lead)

-In this role, the individual will perform advanced (senior-level) contract administration work supporting the mission-critical functions of the agency’s overall procurement program including Shared Technology Services, Information and Communications Technology (ICT) Cooperative Contracts Program, and agency-specific services.
-Opportunities also include work on coordinating procurements for large scope, high-dollar, and/or multi-award contracts by defining requirements and developing, negotiating, and awarding contracts, as well as documenting and implementing process improvements, developing guidelines, policies, and procedures.
+In this role, the individual will perform advanced (senior-level) contract administration work supporting the mission critical functions of the agency’s internal procurement program.
+Work involves coordinating procurements for large scope, high-dollar, and/or multi-award contracts by defining requirements and developing, negotiating, and awarding contracts, as well as documenting and implementing process improvements, developing guidelines, policies, and procedures.
 Duties include prioritization of work streams and setting standards for achieving procurement program goals.
 Additionally, this individual may purchase commodities and equipment of a specialized or complex nature, including Information Technology related goods and services; complies with current purchasing policies and regulations and ensures state procurement procedures are followed.
-This is an opportunity to work under limited direction from the Procurement Director with extensive latitude for the use of initiative and independent judgment.
+This is an opportunity to work under limited direction of the DIR-A Procurements Director with extensive latitude for the use of initiative and independent judgment.

 WHAT WE DO

 The ideal candidate will have the ability to highlight their strengths in the following functions:

 - Oversees or prepares the scope of work, specifications, and terms and conditions for new contracts,